DIGITAL DENTAL DIAGNOSTICS AND DENAL EXAM

 CBCT utilizes the same type of energy as traditional x-rays to create images of tissues.
 But unlike traditional x-rays, which produce flat, 2d x-rays, CBCT can create 3D images with great detail.

 What do expect during CBCT scan?

 The procedure is very fast and simple.
 The machine rotates around a patient's head and emits a cone-shaped beam of x-rays.
 3D x-ray simultaneously collects anywhere from 150 to 599 distinct image views.
 A special software collects these images together and produces a 3-D image that can be displayed on computer display.
 From this image dentist can get very useful information and views of the teeth, jaws and facial bones.
 The level of detail this technology can produce is astonishing.
 3D X-rays are especially useful for diagnosis of malocclusions, size/location of infections, obstructions at possible implant sites, or jaw problems prior to surgery.

 Determining if a root canal is your best treatment option

 Planning for extractions, especially of impacted teeth

 Getting to the bottom of undiagnosed pain

-Here is an example of what the dentist can see from the 3D X-ray.
+An example of what your dentist can see from the 3D x-ray.
 Yes, we will be able to see inside your tooth!

 Digital technology has made its way even into the process of how we make dental impressions.
 We are proud to announce the availability of the iTero intraoral scanner at our clinic!
 Now impressions we take are fast and easy.
-The digital models are much more precise than traditional impressions, and with no uncomfortable goopy mess in the patient’s mouth.
+Digital impressions are much more precise than traditional impressions, and with no uncomfortable goopy mess in the patient’s mouth.